rodrigosistemas/mysql_scripts/README.md

 ### COUNT and GROUP BY

-- **COUNT function:** Aggregates the number of times a record appears.
+- **COUNT function:** Count the number of rows that match a condition.

     ```sql
     SELECT COUNT(id), <column> FROM <table_name>